ALMPartners/palje/README.md

 See the CLI documentation below for information on various parameters - it all applies to GUI, too.

-## CLI and arguments (current palje2 version)
+## CLI and arguments

-In comparison to `palje`, the new `palje2` CLI is more flexible and adds more features.
-For example, there are features for deleting and alphabetically sorting existing Confluence pages.

 See online help for up-to-date documentation for top-level options and sub-commands.

+Especially notice the `--yes-to-all` option that can be given to the root command to avoid all user input - this is esssential for scripted use!

 ```
-palje2 --help
+palje --help
 ```

 To see specific documentation for a sub-command, use the --help switch _after_ the sub-command e.g.

 ```
-palje2 document --help
+palje document --help
-palje2 delete --help
+palje delete --help
+palje sort --help
 ```

 ### Parameters from ENV vars

-With `palje2` many parameters (e.g. Confluence authentication params) can be set into ENV variables from where they are automatically read at runtime.
+Many parameters (e.g. various authentication params) can be set into ENV variables from where they are automatically read at runtime.
 This makes continous use more user-friendly: less repetative typing, shorter and clearer commands, sensitive data stays out of sight, etc.

-Notice that using ENV vars is optional: alternatively you can type parameters on the command line and/or leave them off and let `palje2` interactively prompt for any required parameter values.
+Notice that using ENV vars is optional: alternatively you can type parameters on the command line and/or leave them off and let `palje` interactively prompt for any required parameter values.

 See the online-documentation for supported ENV vars and their exact names.